Breaking News

 Instead, for some, it came off as an act of fealty to one of the world’s most detested leaders.

 “Look at what happened on Friday.
-U.S. military personnel, in uniform, literally were on their hands and knees rolling out a red carpet for the most murderous dictator of the 21st century,” Democratic Representative and former Army Ranger Jason Crow told Face the Nation on Sunday.
+U.S. military personnel, in uniform, literally were on their hands and knees rolling out a red carpet for the most murderous dictator of the twenty-first century,” Democratic Representative and former Army Ranger Jason Crow told Face the Nation on Sunday.
 “Somebody who has kidnapped and is holding prisoner tens of thousands of Ukrainian children.
 Somebody who started this whole war.… This is a historic embarrassment and defeat for U.S. foreign policy,” he concluded.

 Those on the center-right reacted similarly.

 “I think Trump may have thought that having a B-2 flyover accompanied by F-22s, the aircraft that, of course, were involved in Operation Midnight Hammer against Iran, was somehow suggesting a show of force to Putin,” former ambassador and Undersecretary of Defense for Policy Eric Edelman told The Bulwark’s Bill Kristol.
 “I don’t think that’s how Putin saw it.
-I think he saw it as a mark of respect, actually… What it did was resuscitate him both domestically and internationally as a respected player on the international stage.”
+I think he saw it as a mark of respect, actually.… What it did was resuscitate him both domestically and internationally as a respected player on the international stage.”

 “Putin gave Trump nothing, but still got everything he wanted.
 Trump finally listened to his demands,” an anonymous Russian foreign policy official told The Guardian.